markashleybell/markashleybell.com/posts/building-a-simple-google-chrome-extension.md

 It's clear from the start that Chrome's extension structure is a lot simpler than that of [Firefox extensions](http://kb.mozillazine.org/Getting_started_with_extension_development "External Link: Firefox Extensions").
 Chrome extensions are just a collection of plain HTML and JavaScript files—no odd folder hierarchies or XUL to deal with here.
 There are advantages to Mozilla's approach (ease of internationalisation, UI consistency), but I can't help feeling that building Chrome extensions will be much more accessible to amateur developers; I'm betting that this is exactly what Google was aiming for.

 So let's get stuck in!
-First create a new folder for your extension code—it doesn't matter where for now.
+First, create a new folder for your extension code—for now it doesn't matter where.
 My basic Chrome extension consists of just a few files:

 ## manifest.json